 This function generates random numbers ranging between 0 and 1.

-First, you need to provide a seed number to be used to generate the first number in the random sequence.
+First, you must provide a seed number to generate the first number in the random sequence.

 If the seed is 0 or a negative number, SAS uses the computer’s clock to supply the seed.